ci.profile(), ci.load(), etc.) delegate to a

 Schemas

-The spool JSON layout and safetensors snapshot layout.
+The spool JSON layout and snapshot layout.